Author: Jonathan Bruderlein, Co-founder of Farm Fresh

 A change in direction

 What we thought would be a one-year sabbatical turned into a three-year sabbatical.
 Along that journey, we realized that we still wanted to farm, but also wanted to enjoy being close to the city.
-Our farmer friend was working at the NCC at the time and told us about farming opportunities in the Greenbelt.
+A farmer friend was working at the NCC at the time and told us about farming opportunities in the Greenbelt.
 It was a natural next step for our family.
 We looked at about 10 different properties and found our farm on Ramsayville Road in March 2020.

 Building our community

-We spent a good amount of time getting the farm ready, and opened our farm store that August.
+We spent a good amount of time getting the farm ready and opened our farm store that August.
 By winter, we had 225 families who were signed up for our community-supported agriculture (CSA) program, which was exciting.
 This past year, we have grown and sold more vegetables than we had in seven years at our old farm!

 We’re offering a fall and early winter CSA starting in November.
 It will include carrots, beets, cabbage, squash, potatoes, onions, kale and more!